The Monthly Business Services Indicators

 Regarding the indicator system

 The business cycle Composite Index system on the Time Series Analysis.
 We analyze the relevant economic indicators in the time series and select indicators based on their significance to the business cycle and stability of their cyclicality.
-They are then classified into leading indicators, coincident indicators and lagged indicators through the use of statistical analysis and verification.
+They are then classified into leading indicators, coincident indicators, and lagged indicators through the use of statistical analysis and verification.

 The cyclical trend of the Composite Index of coincident indicators is shown to be highly correlated with the cyclical trend of the GDP, and the forecast value of the Composite Index of the coincident indicators, estimated by the Leading Indicator Composite Index, could be used to forecast the moving trends of the GDP.